Operation Dragoon: Preliminary operations

 To ensure the success of Dragoon and support the initial landings, preliminary commando operations had to be carried out.
 The first target was the Hyères Islands, specifically Port-Cros and Levant.
 The guns of the German garrisons on both islands could reach the proposed Allied landing area and the sea lanes that the troops would follow.
-The First Special Service Force, a joint U.S.-Canadian special-forces unit trained in amphibious assault and mountaineering and consisting of three regiments, received the order to take the islands as part of Operation Sitka.
+The First Special Service Force, a joint US-Canadian special forces unit trained in amphibious assault and mountaineering and consisting of three regiments, received the order to take the islands as part of Operation Sitka.

 The landings on Port-Cros and Levant started simultaneously on 14 August.
-On Levant, the 2nd and 3rd Regiments of the First Special Service Force faced sporadic resistance that became more intense when the German garrison forces came together in the area of the port.
+On Levant, the 2nd and 3rd regiments of the First Special Service Force faced sporadic resistance that became more intense when the German garrison forces came together in the area of the port.
 The men of the First Special Service Force gained the upper hand and discovered that the "coastal defense battery" the Allied naval forces were worried about was actually several well-camouflaged dummy weapons.

 On Port-Cros, the 1st Regiment drove the German garrison to the western side of the island to an old fort.
 Fighting continued through 16 August.
 When darkness fell, German guns on the French mainland at Cap Benat shelled Port-Cros.
 HMS Ramillies took aim at the fort where the Germans were barricaded.
 The German garrison surrendered on the morning of 17 August.
 With both islands in Allied hands, the men of the First Special Service Force transferred to the mainland, where they were attached to the First Airborne Task Force.

-Meanwhile, at Cap Nègre to the west of the main invasion, a large group of French commandos destroyed German artillery emplacements as part of Operation Romeo.
+Meanwhile, at Cap Nègre, to the west of the main invasion, a large group of French commandos destroyed German artillery emplacements as part of Operation Romeo.
 Their main effort was supported by diversionary flank landings by other commando teams.
 While the main mission succeeded, 67 French commandos were taken prisoner after they ran into a minefield.
-In addition to the commando operations, another operation was carried out, named Operation Span.
+In addition to the commando operations, another operation was carried out, named "Operation Span".
 This was a deception plan, aimed to confuse the German defenders with fake landings and paratroopers, to disperse them from the actual landing zones.